threat-defuser/threat-defuser.org/content/results.md

 ### Scholarly presentations

+- Godzimirski, Jakub M. Russian political warfare: what is this and what challenges does it pose in the High North and the Black Sea Region?.
+Dealing with the challenge of Russian political warfare in the High North and in the Black Sea Region; 2024-04-15.

 - Godzimirski, Jakub M. Russian Hybrid Warfare and Threats from the High North to the Black Sea.
 2024 Black Sea and Balkans Security Forum; 2024-05-23.

 - Godzimirski, Jakub M. Presentation of the NUPI report The Ukraine War, New Geopolitics of Energy, and Norway to Offshore Norge.
 On-line Offshore Norge Seminar; 2024-03-14.